 5. Using saturation in different ways.

 This is something that I use primarily on room mics.
-It mostly effects those high frequencies, and means that I am using the saturation to soak them up.
+It mostly effects those high frequencies, and means that I am using the saturation in the mix to soak them up.
 What I can do next is apply a bit of EQ and some reverb to it, and all of a sudden my room mics become massive!

 Watch the video below to hear more about these mixing tips!